 This category is open to news coverage of business, consumer or economic topics.
-Maximum running time for submission video is 60 minutes.

 - Maximum Running Time for Submission video: 60 minutes. - Submissions may contain up to 7 as-aired excerpts of continuous programming, provided the total running time of the submission video is 60 minutes or less.
-Dip to black between excerpts of non-continuous programming. - Essay: Each entry must include an essay of up to 750 words explaining why it is Emmy®-worthy (see page 15 for essay instructions). - Submission video: Upload your submission video to the Media page of the submission site at https://enter.theemmys.tv/.
-Important: Be sure to follow the video specifications on page-17 of the rulebook when preparing your video.
-Remove all commercials from submission video. - National telecasts (over-the-air, cable and satellite broadcasts etc.) and online/digital/ VOD programming are eligible for submission. - Statue-Eligible: Executive Producers, Senior Producers, Producers (including Field Producers, Coordinating Producers, Associate Producers and some other Producer titles on a case-by-case basis; Production Assistants are not eligible), Directors, Associate Directors, Editors, Camerapersons / Cinematographers, Managing Editors, Writers, Reporters, Correspondents, Anchors, and some derivative job titles.
+Dip to black between excerpts of non-continuous programming and reference edit points in the excerpt log of the entry. - Essay: Each entry must include an essay of up to 750 words explaining why it is Emmy worthy. - Remove all commercials from submission video. - Statue-Eligible: Executive Producers, Senior Producers, Producers (including Field Producers, Coordinating Producers, Associate Producers and some other Producer titles on a case-by-case basis; Production Assistants are not eligible), Directors, Associate Directors, Editors, Camerapersons / Cinematographers, Managing Editors, Writers, Reporters, Correspondents, Anchors, and some derivative job titles.